SejongUni-Lecture/General_Physics_and_Simulation/README.md

 ---

 ## Library
-Python 2.7 based on WebGL
+VPython 2.7 based on WebGL
 For more information visit: [Glowscript](https://www.glowscript.org/)